Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Add-MsolRoleMember.md

 # Add-MsolRoleMember

 ## SYNOPSIS
-Adds a member to an existing administrator role.
+Adds a member to an administrator role.

 ## SYNTAX